The role of Pop III stars and early black holes in the 21cm signal from Cosmic Dawn: Modeling the 21cm signal

 \subsection{Radio background}

 In Eq. (\ref{eq:DBT}) we have implicitly assumed that the only 21cm background against which we expect to observe the signal is the CMB.
-If a strong radio background with a brightness temperature $T_{\rm rad} > T_\gamma$ is already present at early times, the background brightness temperature would increase by a multiplicative factor of $1+T_{\rm rad}/T_\gamma$ \citep{EwallWice2018}.
+If a strong radio background with a brightness temperature $T_{\rm rad} > T_\gamma$ is already present at early times, the background brightness temperature would increase by a multiplicative factor of $1+T_{\rm rad}/T_\gamma$ \citep{Feng2018}.
 This means that in Eq. (\ref{eq:DBT}) we would need to substitute $T_{\rm rad}+T_\gamma$ in place of $T_\gamma$, which leads to a decrease in the differential brightness temperature (DBT).
+The background radio temperature determines the 21cm global signal also through Equations \ref{eq:TS} and \ref{eq:xalpha} changing the spin temperature evolution and the Lyman-$\alpha$ coupling coefficient.

+As pointed out by \citet{Mittal2022}, it is extremely challenging to explain the peculiar shape of the EDGES signal with just Lyman-$\alpha$ and X-ray emission from stars.
+The presence of a radio background might be considered in order to explain the large amplitude of the absorption signal detected by EDGES (\citealt{Bowman2018a}).
+Having a deep absorption signal means that $T_{\rm s}$ is much lower than $T_{\rm rad}$, therefore, an extra radio background would make the HI spin temperature much lower than $T_{\rm rad}$ before the X-ray heating starts to be effective.

+The EDGES signal could also be explained if there is a (weak and non-gravitational) interaction between baryons and dark matter (\citealt{Barkana2018}).
+In virtue of their earlier decoupling, dark matter particles are colder than the early cosmic gas and, if such an interaction between baryons and dark matter exists, it would provide a cooling mechanism decreasing $T_{\rm K}$ (and $T_{\rm S}$) and therefore increasing the difference between $T_{\rm S}$ and $T_{\rm rad}$.
+This second possibility will not be considered in this work, and in order to reproduce the EDGES signal we will estimate the radio background produced by the population of sources predicted by \textsc{cat}.

 An early contribution to the radio background may come from accreting BH seeds \citep[e.g.][]{Feng2018,EwallWice2018,EwallWice2019,Mebane2020}.
 Following \citet{EwallWice2018}, we estimate their radio luminosity using the Eddington luminosity-scaled relation between the radio and soft X-ray (0.1 - 2.4 \, keV) luminosities for radio-quiet AGNs found by \citet{Wang2006}: